Our Team

 Dana is a registered clinical psychologist with over 12 years of experience working across both public and private sectors.
 Dana sees clients (18 years and over) with a range of emotional and psychological difficulties ranging from low mood, anxiety, stress, eating disorders, relationship difficulties and grief.

-Dana specialises in perinatal psychology working with clients in the various stages of their journey to and through parenthood including planning, conception, pregnancy, postpartum and beyond.
+Dana has a particular focus on perinatal psychology working with clients in the various stages of their journey to and through parenthood including planning, conception, pregnancy, postpartum and beyond.
 This can involve supporting bereaved parents experiencing grief and loss after miscarriage, stillbirth and neonatal death.

 Dana uses a holistic approach based on a shared understanding of her client’s difficulties and their desire for change.
 Dana works from an attachment perspective that explores how client’s patterns of interacting and experiencing their world is rooted in their early childhood and repeated throughout their lives.
 She supports clients to flourish by cultivating a compassionate relationship with themselves and others and feel empowered to prevent their histories repeating in their current lives and relationships.